The Stanley Parable: 2013 remake

 Pugh collaborated with Wreden on The Narrator's script, with each of them adding elements that would then be tweaked and expanded upon by the other.
 One would also make changes to the environment, which another would then use to flesh out The Narrator's personality.
 Wreden stated that the first scene where the player can make a choice—in which The Narrator states Stanley went through the left door while the player can elect to also choose the right door—was designed carefully to make sure players did not see anything wrong with the moment, wanting the choice to be made by the player of their own agency and thinking.
 Pugh additionally noted The Narrator's bias in constructing a story played a role in the game's development in terms of the office's visual appearance, stating that the lack of various usual office-based objects would be the result of the narrator not considering to include unimportant functional items.
-Davey Wreden stated that the game was about the relationship between the player and The Narrator, with Wreden saying that "I don't think it's a power struggle between you and me, but I also don't think it's really a power struggle between Stanley and the narrator.
+Davey Wreden stated that the game was about the relationship between the player and The Narrator, with Wreden saying: "I don't think it's a power struggle between you and me, but I also don't think it's really a power struggle between Stanley and the narrator.
 Ultimately, these things are trying to understand one another, but they're having great difficulty doing so."
 He additionally noted that the potential for reconciliation between the player and The Narrator was always there, but entirely dependent on how players choose to play the game.
-According to Wreden, the split between those who elect to follow The Narrator's advice and those who do not was around a "fifty-fifty split."
+According to Wreden, the split between those who elect to follow The Narrator's advice and those who do not was around a "fifty-fifty split".

 In play-testing the newer version, Pugh found that players did not respond well to having a preconceived idea of where the divergent points in the game took place, as represented by a flowchart early in the game, and this was taken out.
 However, Pugh also found that without some visual cues as to where divergent paths occurred, they would often miss these choices, and so added elements like colors to highlight that a choice was available at these points.
 In the original modification, one route has the player travel to sections modeled after elements in Half-Life 2.
 In the remake, Pugh and Wreden included one route where the player is dropped into a Minecraft world, and another where the player briefly revisits the opening of Portal, before being trapped in the original 2011 mod version of The Stanley Parable.
 These routes were included after getting approval from their creators Markus Persson and Valve, respectively.